Exploring our Prehistoric Past

 Archaeological Excavations at the Headwaters at the Comal

 Located on a natural terrace at the confluence of a perpetually-flowing natural spring and an adjacent creek, the Headwaters property would have been prime real estate for anybody, from the earliest days of human occupation all the way up to today.
-Our research at this site indicates that people have lived here for at least 8,000 years but more detailed investigations in the coming months are very likely going to extend that timeline even farther into the past, possibly even to some of the earliest archaeological sites in Texas and the United States.
-Stay tuned!
+Our research at this site indicates that people have lived here for at least 8,000 years but more detailed investigations could very likely extend that timeline even farther into the past, possibly even to some of the earliest archaeological sites in Texas and the United States.

 As you learn about this site, it’s important to have some background on what we know about the 13,000+ year history of people living here in Texas and in Central Texas in particular.
 It turns out that this area is among the more archaeologically-rich in Texas.
 Archaeological data indicates that Central Texas hasn’t been popular just for the last couple decades; it’s been popular for as long as people have lived in the New World.
 And why is that?
 One big reason is its unique natural setting.
 Three distinct ecological zones converge right here along a line that generally follows the modern-day I-35 corridor.
 To the west is the Hill Country and Edwards Plateau.
 To the east is the deep, flat, fertile clay of the Blackland Prairies, Cross Timbers, and Post Oak Savannah.
 And to the south is the South Texas Plains region.
 Someone living where these zones all come together has ready access to distinct resources like food and raw materials available to each zone.
 Human culture-wise, this place is special – and we aren’t even including the barbecue!